 - “He’s the second oldest son of Jacob.
 Joseph decided not to arrest the oldest, Reuben, because in overhearing the brothers talking, it sounded like Reuben had not signed off on selling Joseph” (42:22).

 What do you think we can read into the report that Joseph secretly arranges for his brothers to get back all the money they paid for the grain?

 When Joseph held Simeon, do you think he gave any thought to how his elderly father would react when the nine sons came back without the number two son?
 Or do you think Joseph was making it up as he goes, and acting more on emotion than on reason?

 LIFE APPLICATION.
 The damage that Joseph’s brothers did to their family was more extensive than most of us can relate to.
-But there are stories out there of incredible pain.
-What stories come to mind that you’ve read about in the news or perhaps experienced yourself or through someone close to you?
+But there are stories out there of individuals who inflict incredible pain on their families.
+What stories of this sort come to mind that you’ve read about in the news or perhaps experienced yourself or through someone close to you?
 And what does it take to recover from that kind of devastation?

 LIFE APPLICATION.
 Joseph was getting some payback.
 But in the process, he lost it: “He turned his back to them and quietly cried” (42:24).
 What does payback feel like when we are talking about payback to the people we love?